LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 ### version 0.31.0
 *Released*: 27 February 2020
-* Item 6798: ListDesignerPanels and related components, models, actions
+* Item 6798: ListDesignerPanels and related c omponents, models, actions
     - new list related components ListDesignerPanels.tsx and ListPropertiesPanel.tsx
     - DomainForm changes to support an "Import Data" option when using a file to infer fields for the domain (see ImportDataFilePreview.tsx)
     - DomainRow changs to support locking the "primary key" field data type and required inputs